 A parent speaks out.

 "Dear Mike.
 Interesting article on Ritalin but I can tell you that I could not, and would not live in the same house with ..... if he were not taking it.
 It may not be the panacea the drug company would like us to believe, but it is a Godsend for those who cannot control themselves without it.
-The real issue to me is the Doctors who prescribe it for kids just to calm them down because their parents want to bother or teachers do not know how."
+The real issue for me is the Doctors who prescribe it for kids just to calm them down because their parents want to bother or teachers do not know how."

 I know and understand and all I can only say to you God help ...... because I firmly believe that Ritalin takes people away from being able to experience who they really are and have a harder time if ever to really find themselves.